nf-osi/usagereports/README.md

 3. As a good starting place and conceptual catalog of interesting metrics/data products, even if you don't ultimately use any of the queries/plotting utils here.
 Consider contributing if you come up with something that others might also find useful.

-4. As a playground and learning resource for R analytics.
+4. As a playground and learning resource for R data manipulation and Rmarkdown.

 ### Templates

-**Data warehouse (purple domain)**
-- Snowflake template is WIP.
+#### Examples of overall report
+We have examples of past reports to better show how figures appear.
+There is even a Streamlit (Python) version of the template!
+But these are internal, so please reach out.

+#### Data prep example templates

-**Synapse (teal domain) and Google Analytics (pink domain)**
-- Set up with `rmarkdown::draft(file = "Data-prep-Syn-GA-YYYY-MM", template = "prepare-data-synapse-ga", package = "usagereports")`
+**Synapse (teal domain) and Google Analytics (pink domain)**: Set up with `rmarkdown::draft(file = "Data-prep-Syn-GA-YYYY-MM", template = "prepare-data-synapse-ga", package = "usagereports")`

-**Reporting template**
-Once data prep is done, the report template can be used.
-Note that not all reporting features may apply or are covered for other DCCs, so treat this as a starting point for customization:
-- (Coming soon) `rmarkdown::draft(file = "Funder-Report-Issue-x", template = "report", package = "usagereports")`

 ## Installation